NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

   - Fixed Git case sensitivity issue with Components folder for successful Vercel deployments

 - **Next Steps:**

   - Styling improvements:
     - Spectrum tables can be quite large, perhaps a conditional scroll bar?
     - Empty space on right side of screen, perhaps room for "most popular compounds"
   - Add about/info help text (modal?)
-  - Continue exploring performance improvements (MassBank API caching)
+  - Migrate all spectrum data over to Render database as to not rely on MassBank API
   - Integration Tests
   - E2E Tests